 Van G. Garrett is the winner of the 2020 The Poetry Question Chapbook Contest for his book, Scrap.
 He is also the winner of the 2017 Best Book of African American Poetry for his book, 49: Wings and Prayers, as announced by the Texas Association of Authors.
 Garrett is a poet and fiction writer.
-He is the author of Songs in Blue Negritude (poetry), The Iron Legs in the Trees (fiction), and 49: Wings & Prayers (poetry), LENNOX IN TWELVE (poetry), HOG (poetry), ZURI: Love Songs (poetry), Pit Bulls and J-Walks (poetry), Water Bodies (poetry), Can I Kick It?
+He is the author of Songs in Blue Negritude (poetry), The Iron Legs in the Trees (fiction), 49: Wings & Prayers (poetry), LENNOX IN TWELVE (poetry), HOG (poetry), ZURI: Love Songs (poetry), Pit Bulls and J-Walks (poetry), Water Bodies (poetry), Can I Kick It?
 Poetry, co-authored with Ran Walker, and Scrap (poetry).
 His updates and appearances can be found at www.vanggarrettpoet.com.

 Van G. Garrett (AKA Fui Koshi) is an internationally celebrated artist and author.
 As a visual artist, Van's / Fui's photography, videos, and paintings have been on display or utilized by the Museum of Fine Arts Houston; the University of Rhode Island; Rice University; the International Film Channel (IFC); the Indie Black Film Festival; the Aurora Picture Show; HBO's The Wire: Spoken Word Battle; The Source, and Capitol Records.
 As a literary artist, Van has received numerous awards and fellowships, including a BID Fellowship (Italy); Dr. Kwame Nkrumah International Study Scholarship (Ghana); a Poets & Writers, Inc. Readings / Workshops Grant; an Archie D. and Bertha H. Walker Foundation Scholarship to attend a Fine Arts Work Center Fellowship; a Hurston/Wright Fellowship for poetry; two Callaloo Creative Writing Fellowships; and a Great River Arts Institute Fellowship.
 Additionally, he has served as a judge for the National Poetry Slam.